 By Christopher Brown – OCDCarCare.com

-Paint Defects also dictate if Paint Protection Film (Clear Bra) or Ceramic Coatings may or may not be applied effectively.
-The list of ways which surface defects may impact detailing services and their quality of results can go on endlessly.
+Paint defects influence how or if advanced detailing services, like Paint Protection Film (a.k.a.
+PPF or Clear Bra) or Ceramic Coatings, may be applied effectively.
+The list of ways which surface defects may impact detailing services, and their quality of results, can go on endlessly.

 Therefore, in order to properly detect, evaluate, and correct flaws in automotive paint, detailers need a clear understanding of the different types of paint defects.
 It is also important to understand the most likely cause and removal solution for common defects found on most vehicles.

-This article explores the types of common detailing paint defects that most professional or enthusiast detailers encounter during paint correction (a.k.a. paint polishing or buffing).
+This article explores the types of common auto detailing paint defects that most professional or enthusiast detailers will encounter during paint correction (a.k.a. paint polishing or buffing).

 Classifying Common Auto Detailing Paint Defects by Type